llde/xOBSE/README.md

 OBSE doesn't launch with the Direct2Drive version:

 - The Direct2Drive version of the Oblivion executable has additional DRM applied, which would be illegal for us to bypass.
 We cannot support this version.
 If you own a retail version of Oblivion, please use the autopatcher to extract a usable executable.
-- Note that if you are interested in buying a digitally distributed version of Oblivion, the Steam version is supported.
+- Note that if you are interested in buying a digitally distributed version of Oblivion, the GOG version and the Steam version are supported.
+(GOG Version preferred)

 Crashes or other strange behavior: